NafizWasiKhan/rajbari-ride-backend/frontend/README.md

-# Rajbari Ride - Frontend
+# Zatra - Frontend

-Standalone frontend for the Rajbari Ride application.
+Standalone frontend for the Zatra application.
 Designed for deployment on Netlify or any static hosting platform.

 ## 📁 Structure